cschultheiss/Multicarving/README.md

 # Multicarving
 R Software for inference using multicarving as presented in https://arxiv.org/abs/2006.04613

-The code for this project consists of 8 files:
+The code for this project consists of the following files:
  - In /inference/
    - 3 files for methodology: hdi_adjustments.R; carving.R; sample_from_truncated.R;
    - 1 file for error handling: tryCatch-W-E.R (not my own work);
+ - examples.R;
  - In /simulation_setups/
    - 4 files for simulations: carving_simulation.R; carving_binomial_simulation.R; carving_group_simulation; carving_ci_simulation.R